Designing a Scalable Portfolio System

 LiquidGlass UI Component

-I wanted a visual element that would modernize the portfolio and act as a consistent motif across project thumbnails.
-Inspired by Apple’s liquid glass UI and building on earlier 'frosted glass' work from the Immerse App, I aimed to create a responsive, legible distortion-based glass effect in Framer.
-It was also an interesting challenge, as I wondered whether adding distortion would let me reduce the amount of blur required in the frosted glass effect.
+Inspired by Apple’s liquid glass UI and building on earlier "frosted glass" work from the Immerse App, I aimed to create a responsive, legible distortion-based glass effect in Framer.
+It posed an interesting challenge: not just in how AI could support the process, but also in exploring practical effects, like how the added distortion could reduce the amount of blur needed for legibility.

 Separately, I used ChatGPT to help debug implementation issues inside Framer, including problems with z-index stacking.